 A useful means of accessing current views/data on physical education worldwide is to look at ALT-PE.
 It is part of the newsgroup service carried by most e-mail browsers and requires the user to 'subscribe to newsgroups'.
 This is a free service but, as it does not appear to be moderated, caution should be exercised in utilising the contents.
-In North America and elsewhere ALT-PE also refers to the unit of time in which a pupil is engaged with a task set by the teacher which she or he can perform successfully.
+In North America and elsewhere ALT-PE (Academic Learning Time Physical Education) also refers to a unit of time in which a pupil is engaged in activity set by the teacher at an appropriate level of difficulty.
+Early studies conducted in the 1980s using this measure showed that students in physical education classes were not spending a great deal of time (about one third of class time) engaged in appropriate practice of physical skills.
+While more recent research has shown that practice time is one important factor in predicting learning outcomes in physical education, ALT-PE researchers have also discovered that other factors such as the quality of practice are also important in promoting the learning of physical skills.